 To complete the fund’s tax return, you, your accountant or tax agent will need all your investment records, contribution receipts, contract notes, dividend notices, receipts and other documents to calculate the fund’s taxable income.

 You will need to appoint an approved auditor for the annual financial and compliance audit.
 You should appoint an auditor early, preferably before the end of the financial year, because you can’t lodge your tax return until the auditor has given your fund’s financial statements the all clear.
-Your auditor can be a registered company auditor, or a member of the following professional associations: CPA Australia, Institute of Chartered Accountants, National Institute of Accountants, Association of Taxation and Management Accountants and National Tax and Accountants Association.
-Your auditor must be independent of the fund.
+Your auditor must be an approved SMSF Auditor registered with ASIC.

 The audit involves a financial audit and a compliance audit.
 With the former, the auditor will check that the SMSF’s financial statements and accounts represent an accurate description of the fund’s financial position.
 To do this, your auditor may ask to see valuation reports, bank statements, title deeds and dividend receipts.
 With the compliance audit, your auditor will verify that the SMSF has complied with the SIS Act at all times during the year.